-In their positions and by virtue of their heights the proposed flatted buildings would be visible from public places but particularly from the west where they would be seen above the linear single storey commercial garage building.
-Otherwise the main body of the proposed development would be well contained in views from the north, south and east where it would be seen in more glimpsed views between the existing buildings adjacent to the site.
-Although they would be three storeys in height the proposed flatted buildings would be designed in terms of ground levels to have an overall height not dissimilar to the existing St Andrews Centre building and the neighbouring flatted properties of Garrison Green when viewed from outwith the site.
+In their positions and by virtue of their heights the proposed flatted buildings would be visible from public places.
+In particular the upper floors of the buildings would be visible in views from the west where they would be seen above the linear single storey commercial garage building that sits adjacent to the west side of the site.
+Otherwise the proposed development would be well contained in views from the north, south and east where it would be seen in more alimpsed views between the existing buildings adjacent to the site.
+Although they would be three storevs in height the proposed flatted buildings would be designed in terms of ground levels to have an overall height not dissimilar to the existing St Andrews Centre building and the neighbouring flatted properties of Garrison Green when viewed from outwith the site.
 Although displaying contemporary design features, the proposed flatted buildings would each be finished in traditional materials including rendered walls and metal rainwater goods that would be similar to the finishes of the existing flatted buildings of Garrison Green.
 Therefore, in terms of their size, height, proportion, positioning, architectural form and finishes the proposed flatted buildings would sit comfortably in their setting and would not appear incongruous or out of keeping with the architectural form and finish of other neighbouring buildings in the area.
 Therefore the proposed flatted buildings would not appear overly large or dominating and would not detract from the character and visual amenity of the Conservation Area.

 The use of modern materials such as aluminium frames for windows is not normally acceptable for use in a conservation area.
 However in respect of this proposal the windows and doors on the north, south and west elevations of the flatted buildings would not be readily visible from public places.
-Therefore the installation of aluminium framed windows would not be discernible and would not have an appreciable affect on the character and appearance of the Dunbar Conservation Area.
-Whilst the windows on the first and second floors of the flatted building to be erected in the southwest corner of the site would be visible from Lauderdale Park, these would be long distance views over the existing commercial garage building.
+Therefore the installation of aluminium framed windows would not be discernible and would not have an appreciable effect on the character and appearance of the Dunbar Conservation.
+Whilst the windows on the first and second floors of the flatted building to be erected on the western part of the site would be visible in public views , these would be long distance views over the existing commercial garage building.
 In such long distance views and due to the modern style and appearance of the windows and of the flatted building the aluminium framing of them would not be readily discernible.
-Therefore they would not have an appreciable affect on the character and appearance of the Dunbar Conservation Area.
+Therefore they would not have an appreciable effect on the character and appearance of the Junbar Conservation framing of them would not be readily discernible.